zlatinb/muwire-pkg/README.md

 This is a project for packaging MuWire for various platforms.

-You need to have MuWire (https://github.com/zlatinb/muwire) and I2P (github or monotone) checked out as siblings to this project.
+You need to have [MuWire] and [I2P] checked out as siblings to this project.

 ### Building a JRE for MuWire